-In the case that Automatic Detection method is not producing desired results, filament structure could be created by AutoPath method option.
-AutoPath method can be used for reselecting, redrawing and creating new filament structure.
+In the case that Automatic Detection method does not produce the desired results, filament structure can be created by the AutoPath method option.
+AutoPath method can be used for reselecting, redrawing and creating a new filament structure.
 In the AutoPath mode of the FilamentTracer you define the start point and all the end points manually.
 Based on the position of the end point the AutoPath function automatically computes the path to the starting point.